arafatm/arafatm.github.io/games/gtao.md

 recommend beelining the buzzard yet.)

 Recommended Purchases:
-- The kuruma if you don’t have a dukes of death from being a returning player.
+- The **kuruma** if you don’t have a dukes of death from being a returning player.
 - This isn’t really recommended at this stage but if you are comfortable with the extra grinding then a buzzard to make VIP missions much easier and far less tedious.
 And overall make your GTA life less tedious when travelling.
-- If you are ranked high enough an AP pistol is far more accurate than the micro SMG and can have a bigger mag, this is a must have if you use the kuruma a lot.
+- If you are ranked high enough an **AP pistol** is far more accurate than the micro SMG and can have a bigger mag, this is a must have if you use the kuruma a lot.
-- Don’t buy a high end apartment, this guide is tailored to solo players and heists are really a waste of time if you rely on randoms even with the discount on the kuruma.
+- **Don’t buy a high end apartment**, this guide is tailored to solo players and heists are really a waste of time if you rely on randoms even with the discount on the kuruma.
 - At the end of the day it's all about saving your way to the top and not